-This course meets the need of the industry of providing a higher level qualification for the Fashion, Theatrical and Media Hair and Make-up sectors.
-It will provide students with the academic skills and knowledge required by employers, agencies and freelance artists in order to forge a successful professional career.
-The development of your creative understanding and identity is essential alongside the business acumen required to succeed in a competitive market place.
-The overall aims of the programme are to provide:
+This course meets the need of the industry of providing a higher-level qualification for the Fashion, Theatrical and Media Hair and Make-up sectors.
+It will provide students with the academic skills and knowledge required by employers, agencies, and freelance artists to forge a successful professional career.
+The development of your creative understanding and identity is essential alongside the business acumen required to succeed in a competitive marketplace.
+The program aims to: